New Years > Goal Keeping Strategies Tips For Keeping Your Resolutions

 Define Your Resolution

 It may be easier to keep your New Year’s resolution if you have a clear concept of what you are working toward.
 Setting general goals such as “drink less coffee” or “visit with family more” can be difficult because there is no clear line to identify when they are achieved.
-Instead, try refining these goals to be more specific; for example, “drink only 1 cup of coffee each day” or “visit with family once every two weeks.”
-Setting a clear-cut goal makes it easier to gauge your progress every step of the way and gives you something concrete to work toward.
+Instead, try refining these goals to be more specific.
+For example, “drink only 1 cup of coffee each day” or “visit with family once every two weeks.”
+Set a clear-cut goal to make it easier to gauge your progress every step of the way.

 Share Your Resolution